-You might not think of them as major pests, but squirrels damage homes all over the Greater Seattle Area.
-They can cost you thousands—or even tens of thousands—of dollars.
+You might not think of them as major pests, but squirrels damage homes all over the United States.
+They can cost you thousands—or even tens of thousands—of dollars in home damages.
 Their jaws are stronger and more destructive than they appear, and help squirrels chew right into common household construction materials that hold up your roof and keep the lights on.
 Some experts even estimate that squirrels are partly responsible for up to 20% of annual power outages nationwide.
 What’s more, damage caused by squirrels may not be entirely or even partially covered by your insurance policy.

 The fundamental problem that squirrels pose is that your house looks just as much like a home to them as it does to you.
 It is very common to find a squirrel in attic corners or nesting in insulation.
 Squirrels will look for any way they can to get under your roof and into the attic.
 That’s where they make nests and begin to breed—producing litters of two to nine in the summer.
 And once they’ve had offspring, the juvenile squirrels themselves can start to breed in as little as a year.
 So, in preventing squirrels from causing major damage to your property, it’s important to act quickly and effectively in response to an infestation.

 When it comes down to it, given enough time squirrels damage anything around your property that isn’t concrete, stone, or metal.
 In fact, that’s exactly what they’re inclined to do.
 Chewing on things is how squirrels naturally wear down their sharp teeth, which continue to grow throughout their lives.
 In other words, squirrels don’t just see your house as a home: to them, it’s a place where they can carry on their instinctive behavior and remain safe from predators.